GrottoPress/wordpress-suv/README.md

 It emphasises an object oriented approach to writing WordPress plugins and themes, and provides for a cleaner, more organised code base.

-**Setups**: Includes all classes that modify the page life cycle in any way, by means of action and filter hooks.
+**Setups**: Includes all classes with methods that interact directly with WordPress, usually by means of action and filter hooks.
+They form the core of the plugin or theme you are developing.

-**Utilities**: Utilities are classes that help the setups fulfill their mission.
+**Utilities**: Utilities are classes with methods that help the setups and views accomplish their goals.

 **Views**: Views are templates and partials to be loaded by the theme/plugin or WordPress.